RobSprouse/Rob-s-SQL-Employee-Tracker/README.md

 ## Usage

-After following the installation instructions, while still in the applications directory within the terminal, run `npm start` in the command line to start the application.
+After following the installation instructions, while still in the applications directory within the terminal, run `npm run start` in the command line to start the application.
 This will create an `employee_tracker` database on your MySql server, if it doesn't exist, and populate it with the tables `department`, `role`, and `employee`, if they don't exist.
 The application will then prompt you with a series of questions to view, add, delete, and update employees, roles, and departments.

 The following image shows the database schema: